-The hotel he manages in middle Georgia is nearly 600 miles from Miami.
-But Ken Patel says Florida residents will be heading his way as soon as Thursday as Hurricane Irma churns toward the Southeast.
+The hotel he manages in mid Georgia is nearly 600 miles from Miami, but Ken Patel says Florida residents will be heading his way as soon as Thursday as Hurricane Irma churns toward the Southeastern U.S.

 "They don't know what's going to happen, and no one wants to take the chance," said Patel, who runs the Wingate by Wyndham in Warner Robins.

 All of his rooms are booked, Patel said, and other hotels along I-75 are also seeing a surge in reservations.

 A hotel in Valdosta, Georgia is full for the next week.

 A manager at a Tifton hotel told The Atlanta Journal-Constitution she couldn't talk for long because the phones had been ringing constantly with people needing rooms.